-The tour is a four mile scenic drive round the Great Orme headland to Llandudnos West Shore.
+The tour is a four mile scenic drive round the magnificent Great Orme headland to Llandudno's West Shore before returning once again to the Llandudno Pier entrance.
 During the tour you will enjoy spectacular views at every turn.
 By travelling on the vintage coach, you will witness the Great Orme from an elevated position and observe this wonderful natural asset from a comfortable seat.

 There are stunning views in all directions, all year round, from the brilliant flora and fauna of the summertime to the crashing of the waves below on a stormy winters day.